Skip to content

 Default Values

-The default chart values include configuration to read container logs, with Docker parsing, systemd logs apply Kubernetes metadata enrichment and finally output to an Elasticsearch cluster.
-You can modify the values file included https://github.com/fluent/helm-charts/blob/master/charts/fluent-bit/values.yaml to specify additional outputs, health checks, monitoring endpoints, or other configuration options.
+The default chart values include configuration to read container logs.
+With Docker parsing, Systemd logs apply Kubernetes metadata enrichment, and output to an Elasticsearch cluster.
+You can modify the included values file to specify additional outputs, health checks, monitoring endpoints, or other configuration options.

 Details

-The default configuration of Fluent Bit makes sure of the following:
+The default configuration of Fluent Bit ensures the following:

-• Persist how far it got into each file it is tailing so if a pod is restarted it picks up from where it left off.
+• Persist how far it got into each file it's tailing so if a pod is restarted it picks up from where it left off.

-• The Kubernetes filter will enrich the logs with Kubernetes metadata, specifically labels and annotations.
-The filter only goes to the API Server when it cannot find the cached info, otherwise it uses the cache.
+• The Kubernetes filter adds Kubernetes metadata, specifically labels and annotations.
+The filter only contacts the API Server when it can't find the cached information, otherwise it uses the cache.

 • The default backend in the configuration is Elasticsearch set by the Elasticsearch Output Plugin.
 It uses the Logstash format to ingest the logs.
-If you need a different Index and Type, please refer to the plugin option and do your own adjustments.
+If you need a different Index and Type, refer to the plugin option and update as needed.

-• There is an option called Retry_Limit set to False, that means if Fluent Bit cannot flush the records to Elasticsearch it will re-try indefinitely until it succeed.
+• There is an option called Retry_Limit, which is set to False.
+If Fluent Bit can't flush the records to Elasticsearch, it will retry indefinitely until it succeeds.

-Since v1.5.0, Fluent Bit supports deployment to Windows pods.
+Fluent Bit v1.5.0 and later supports deployment to Windows pods.

 Log files overview